canatatekirdagli/YazilimGelistirmeLab-I/README.md

-## Installation

-To run the Internship Tracking System for Universities locally, follow these steps:

-1) Clone the repository: git clone https://github.com/canatatekirdagli/Internship-Tracking-System-for-Universities.git

-2) Install dependencies for both the frontend and backend: cd client && npm install and cd server && npm install

-3) Create a .env file in the server directory and add the required environment variables.
-You can refer to the .env.example file for the list of environment variables.

-4) Start the frontend and backend servers concurrently: npm run dev

-Note: You will need to set up a MongoDB database, account to fully use the system.
-Refer to the documentation for detailed instructions.

 ## Contributing

 Contributions to the Internship Tracking System for Universities project are welcome!
 If you have suggestions for new features, bug fixes, or other improvements, please submit a pull request or open an issue.